 Travel is all about the journey, but oftentimes a truly spectacular hotel goes a long way in making the experience unforgettable.
-Here, we’ve rounded up 13 of our favorite chic hotels in the world, all of which boast envy-inducing design as well as first-class service.
+Here, we’ve rounded up 13 of our favorite chic hotels in the world, all of which feature envy-inducing design as well as first-class service.

 Contact Indagare to book a trip to one of these chic hotels.
 Our travel specialists can advise you on the best room, plan great meals and activities and arrange behind-the-scenes access.